jmoonoz/career-web/README.md

  ### `npm install`

- this will install all the node_modules needed
+ this will install all the @node_modules needed for the project

-then execture the following prompt
+then execute the following prompt

 ### `npm start`